Main site of science textbooks

 In an electron-positron collision, if the electron energy is X, then the maximum energy of a particle that the collision can create is X. For proton-proton collisions, the maximum energy of a created particle is less, on the order of X/7.

-A linear collider can be built incrementally increase its length and energy.
+A linear collider can be built incrementally, increasing its length and energy.
 A ring collider can't be made larger.
 However, you can use an existing ring collider as an injector for a bigger collider.
 A hypothetical strategy is to build a .175 TeV electron linear collider to study the top quark and Higgs boson, and then extend it.

 Linear colliders have many uses, such as as an x-ray laser.